 Introduction:

+The ITU provides a platform for member states to engage in dialogue, negotiation, and decision-making processes, aiming to reach agreements and harmonize approaches on matters of common interest.

-This document aggregates information for guiding a chairman of a WTSA sub-committee ( e.g., a working group of a Committee of the Assembly, Ad hoc groups) discussion to consensual agreement and highlight current common practices.
+This document is based on the General rules and aggregates information for guiding a chairman of a WTSA sub-committees ( e.g., a working group of a Committee of the Assembly, Ad hoc groups) discussion to consensual agreement and highlight current common practices.
 This is not intended for use by the WTSA chair or COM Chairmen.
 General rules, chapter II, clause 12.

 If time permit, it is recommended to read TSAG TD-120 “TSAG leadership team training” as well as the ITU Tutorial on “the art of reaching consensus”; however keep in mind that these documents are not tailored to WTSA sub-committees and some information are not pertinent to your situation.